BloomTech-Labs/earth-dashboard-be/README.md

 ## 2️⃣ Actions

+`queryMapData()` -> Returns the latitude, longitude, and number of cases for every location for all dates `queryDataByDate()` -> Returns the latitude, longitude, and number of cases for every location group by date

 🚫 This is an example, replace this with the actions that pertain to your backend

 `getOrgs()` -> Returns all organizations